Microsoft/go/eng/doc/fips/README.md

 | `GOEXPERIMENT=systemcrypto` | `GO_OPENSSL_VERSION_OVERRIDE=1.1.1k-fips` | Compliant | Can be used to create a compliant app.
 If the app is built for Linux, `systemcrypto` chooses `opensslcrypto`, and the environment variable causes it to load `libcrypto.so.1.1.1k-fips` instead of using the automatic search behavior.
 This environment variable has no effect with `cngcrypto`. |
 | `GOEXPERIMENT=systemcrypto` and `-tags=requirefips` | Default | Compliant | Can be used to create a compliant app.
 The behavior is the same as `GODEBUG=fips140=on` and `GOFIPS=1`, but no runtime configuration is necessary.
 See [the `requirefips` section](#build-option-to-require-fips-mode) for more information on when this "locked-in" approach may be useful rather than the flexible approach. |

-Other notes for common configurations:

-- Prior to Go 1.22, if the app uses TLS, `import _ "crypto/tls/fipsonly"` is also necessary for FIPS compliance.
-See [TLS with FIPS-compliant settings](#tls-with-fips-compliant-settings)
-- A Docker image is available that includes suitable build-time config in the environment.
-See [Dockerfile base image](#dockerfile-base-image)
+A [Docker base image](#dockerfile-base-image) is available that includes suitable build-time config in the environment.

 Some configurations are invalid and intentionally result in a build error or runtime panic: